Frequent Questions about e-Manifest

 - At least one Site Manager who has the ability to pay invoices on behalf of the company (e.g., someone who can pay user fees).

-- 13. What if EPA receives a request for a lower level permission and there is no Site Manager assigned/approved yet?
+13. What if EPA receives a request for a lower level permission and there is no Site Manager assigned/approved yet?

 EPA strongly encourages sites to assign a Site Manager and will prioritize Site Manager permissions.
 In the absence of a Site Manager, EPA will approve user requests for lower permission levels until a Site Manager has been assigned.
 Following that approval, the Site Manager will then approve users within their organization.

-14. Am I required to complete an Electronic Signature Agreement (ESA)?
+14. Am I required to complete an Electronic Signature Agreement (ESA)

 If you register as a Certifier or Site Manager and have not previously completed an electronic signature agreement, you will be required to complete an ESA as part of the registration process.
 Following EPA approval of your RCRAInfo account, you will be presented with an electronic signature agreement the first time you log in.
 At that time, you must complete the ESA.
 ESAs can be conducted electronically or via a handwritten signature.

 16. I couldn’t successfully complete or get approval for the online ESA, what do I need to do?

 If you do not gain approval for your ESA online, you must prepare and submit a subscriber agreement (a paper electronic signature agreement signed by an individual with a handwritten signature) and provide it to your Site Manager.
 If your site does not have a Site Manager (or you are the initial Site Manager for your site), then you will have to provide the paper ESA to EPA or your state.
 (The address for where to mail your ESA will appear on the bottom of the paper ESA.)

 17. I couldn’t find or add my site in the e-Manifest module, what do I need to do?

 To add a site, you must click the "Add Existing ID" button in the e-Manifest module to add an existing site location.
 If the site does not exist in the system, you must click the "Request Site ID" button to obtain a Site ID using the Site Identification Form (EPA Form 8700-12) and follow the instructions regarding the site addition process.

-- 19. What states have opted in to myRCRAid or Biennial Report (and thus are states where users may begin registering as a Site Manager)?
+19. What states have opted in to myRCRAid or Biennial Report (and thus are where states may begin registering users as a Site Manager)?